3 min read

 What Actually Works

-The best link building strategy is building something worth linking to.
-The second best strategy is not worrying about links at all.
+That's the signal Google is trying to measure, and they're getting better at finding it without the proxy of links, which means the best link building strategy is building something worth linking to, and the second best strategy is not worrying about links at all.

 Disagree?
 Good.